twitter-dart/twitter-api-v2/README.md

 When such timeouts occur, an effective countermeasure in many cases is to send the request again after a certain interval.
 And **twitter_api_v2** provides an **automatic retry** feature as a solution to this problem.

-There are two automatic retry methods provided by **twitter_api_v2**.
+There are 3 retry methods provided by **twitter_api_v2**.

-1. Retries at Regular Intervals
+1. Regular Intervals
-2. Retry with Exponential Backoff Algorithm
+2. Exponential Backoff
+3. Exponential Backoff and Jitter

 #### 1.4.8.1.
 Regular Intervals